 - Plus the amount paid or payable to transport the goods to the port or airport in Australia (or the place in Australia to which goods are posted)

 - Plus the insurance cost for that transport, and or any wine equalization tax payable.

 When do you pay GST on imports?

-Generally, GST is payable before the goods are released by Customs.
-The GST is paid at the same time, at the same place, and in the same manner as you would customs duty (if your goods are subject to customs duty).
+Generally, GST is payable before the goods are released by Customs &The GST is paid at the same time, as your import duty.

 Can you defer the payment of GST on imported goods?

 YES -If you are an importer and registered for GST, you may be able to defer the payment of GST by participating in the deferred GST scheme.

 The scheme allows you to defer the payment of GST on taxable importations until the first activity statement you lodge after the goods were imported into Australia.

 You need to meet certain eligibility criteria to participate in the scheme.

 - Click here for the Easy steps to the Deferred GST scheme